XabierCloudflare/cloudflare-docs/content/waf/tools/lists/custom-lists.md

 Refer to [Create a list in the dashboard](/waf/tools/lists/create-dashboard/) or to the [Lists API](/waf/tools/lists/lists-api/) page.

+{{<Aside type="note">}}
+While using Zone Versioning, IP Lists will be linked to each zone version where you use them.
+This can cause issues when attempti to delete the IP lists, as they will be referenced in multiple version.
+{{</Aside>}}

 ## Use a custom list

 Use custom lists in rule [expressions](/ruleset-engine/rules-language/expressions/) with the `in` operator and with a field supported by the custom list: